gaqzi/sanitarium.se/_posts/2015-10-27-testing-multiple-versions-of-python-on-snap-ci.md

 need I felt for it was born on RHEL6 which is *blessed* with Python 2.6 by default.
 And we should definitely be looking to the future so I want to support Python 3, and I luckily got a [pull request] for that.
-Since I couldn't find any free hosted Go around I went for the next best thing, [Snap Ci], which is also built by [ThoughtWorks].
+Since I couldn't find any free hosted Go around I went for the next best thing, [Snap CI], which is also built by [ThoughtWorks].

 Easy to get going and works well, it's not Go, but it's definitely the easy